Swiatek, Jabeur will meet in 1st US Open final for both

 Jabeur reached a second consecutive Slam title match without needing to produce her best tennis Thursday night, taking full advantage of a shaky showing by Caroline Garcia to win their semifinal at Flushing Meadows 6-1, 6-3.

 “Feels more real, to be honest with you, just to be in the final again.
-At Wimbledon, I was kind of just living the dream, and I couldn’t believe it,” Jabeur said after ending No. 17 Garcia’s 13-match winning streak, which included a victory over 18-year-old American Coco Gauff in the quarterfinals.
-“Now just, I hope, I’m getting used to it. … Now maybe I know what to do.”
+At Wimbledon, I was kind of just living the dream, and I couldn’t believe it,” Jabeur said after ending No. 17 Garcia’s 13-match winning streak, which included a victory over Coco Gauff.
+“Now maybe I know what to do.”

-On Saturday, with a championship on the line, Jabeur will go up against No. 1-ranked Iga Swiatek, who grabbed the last four games, and 16 of the last 20 points, to come back and beat No. 6 Aryna Sabalenka 3-6, 6-1, 6-4 in the second semifinal.
+On Saturday, with a championship on the line, Jabeur will go up against No. 1-ranked Iga Swiatek, who grabbed the last four games, and 16 of the last 20 points, to come back and beat No. 6 Aryna Sabalenka 3-6, 6-1, 6-4.

 The first step for Swiatek to turn things around came when she headed to the locker room after the first set — to use the bathroom and think about what to adjust on court.

-Sabalenka, meanwhile. dropped to 0-3 in Slam semifinals for her career and 12-11 in three-setters this year.
-She broke for a 4-2 lead in the third set — and 17 minutes it was over.
+Sabalenka, meanwhile, dropped to 0-3 in Slam semifinals for her career and 12-11 in three-setters this year.
+She broke for a 4-2 lead in the third set — and 17 minutes later, it was over, as Swiatek surged to the finish.

+“She was just going for it,” said Sabalenka, who wore large blue mirrored sunglasses and a black cap pulled low to her news conference.
+“She was hitting every ball and putting me under pressure and playing really aggressively.”

-Swiatek has emerged as a dominant figure in women’s tennis this year, with a 37-match winning streak and six titles.
-If she can defeat Jabeur, Swiatek will become the first woman since Angelique Kerber to win two major championships in one season.
+Swiatek has emerged as a dominant figure in women’s tennis, with a 37-match winning streak that brought her six titles in one stretch.
+If she can defeat Jabeur, Swiatek will become the first woman since Angelique Kerber in 2016 to win two majors in one season.

 The No. 5-seeded Jabeur, a 28-year-old from Tunisia, was the runner-up at the All England Club in July and now will be the first African woman to participate in a final at the U.S. Open in the professional era, which dates to 1968.